daronphang/coding_resources/javascript/angular/animations.md

 ## Animation States:
 ```
 active => *   	Wildcard represents default/all states of the element.
 Change from active to anything else
 (void)        	State when element is created but not yet part of DOM, or when element is removed
 custom        	Custom names to indicate a certain state of an element
-:enter        Both provided by Angular
+:enter        	Alias for void => *
-:leave
+:leave		Alias for * => void
 ```
 ## Queries:
 Can be used to target multiple elements i.e. look for elements that meet query parameters and apply animation trigger.